Hakata-jpn/portfolio-site2/projects/portfolio.md

 #### Development

-Currently, this site is slated to be developed in NextJS but that is still a WIP.
-More updates are coming soon.
+Currently, this site is being developed in Jekyll, Bootstrap, and Sass.
+Initial deployment to Github and templating is complete, currently creating the homepage and moving to project page soon.

 ![JS, HTML, and CSS Logo](/static/img/web-dev-logos.svg)